-Completed forms are to be submitted to the Clerk who will process the claim for payment.
+Completed forms are to be submitted to the Director of Governance who will process the claim for payment.

 3.20 Resolution

 "The Corporation approves the Standing Orders for the Conduct of Meetings of the Corporation and Committees; and Related Issues, as set out in this paper and agrees that his replaces all previous decisions on these matters".